SandeepTheDev/adopt-me/README.md

 ## Effect hook `useEffect`

 The effect hook lets you perform side effects in functional component.
 Effect happens after render, React guarantees the DOM has been updated by the time it runs the effects. **By default it runs both after the first render and after every update** `useEffect` can be customize by giving dependencies array.

+# Component composition

+Smaller components are easier to read, easier to understand and easier to test.
+A nice rule of thumb **component should not exceed 250 lines under 100 lines is ideal**.